CYkir/CYkir/README.md

 - 👋 Hi, Muzakir
-- 👀 I’m interested in Full Stack Develiper
+- 👀 I’m interested in Full Stack Developer
-- 🌱 I’m currently learning in Politekni LP3I Medan
+- 🌱 I’m currently learning in Politeknik LP3I Medan
-- 📫 How to reach me mvzakiir@gmail.com 0r wa number : http://wa.me/6282274307291
+- 📫 How to reach me mvzakiir@gmail.com or wa number : http://wa.me/6282274307291

 <!---
 CYkir/CYkir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.